 Easily our favorite spot for vegan tapas in Granada.
 El Ojú slings tapas like most spots in Granada – delicious food and generous portions.
 The key difference is that it’s all vegan!
 We went twice during a long weekend trip to Granada, that’s how much we loved it!

 Expect a punky vibe with a clean look rather than divey.
 They project movies on the weekend, (like the 1927 classic Metropolis) and play a very good mix of music, like MIA and chill electronic.

 The best vegan tapas spot in Granada, in our not so humble opinions.

 With 9 options to choose from, we wholeheartedly recommend the tortilla, the slider (la hamburguesita), and seitan sandwich (montadito de seitán) – the latter two are pictured in the photo below.

 Then if you have room, it’s your vegan obligation to try the rest.

 Bar Poë (vegan options)

 The two vegetarian options listed, chickpea salad and Italian veggies, are also vegan and gluten-free!
-Both are delicious and the atmosphere was just our style – lots of locals and super chill.
+Both are delicious.
 We’d recommend sticking to your free tapa per drink, as the raciónes don’t get much bigger for the price hike.

 Vegan Tapas in Granada on Calle Elvira